MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

    * **Insights Administrator** - Gets full access to the Insights app and read access to Azure AD properties, monitors, service health, and managed service requests.
    * **Insights Business Leader** - Gets read access to the Insights app reports and insights.

-5. Select **Assign admins**, and then select **Add**.
+5. Select **Assign admins**, and then select **+ Add**.
-6. In **Who do you want to assign to this role**, type the first few letters of the user you want to add, and then select the user from the list.
-You can select as many names from the list as you want for this role.
+6. In **Who do you want to assign to this role**, type the first few letters of the user you want to add, and then select the username from the list.
+The admin center limits you to 20 names at a time for a role assignment.
+However, you can repeat these steps to add more users to a role.

     ![Assign the selected role](./images/assign-role.png)